About Our Founding

 Dr. Redpath is also the only scholar, or cultural leader, ever to be honored by metaphysicians fromThe Lublin School of Thomism with the John Paul II Catholic University of Lublin’s Laudatio Award for “Achievement in Intellectual and Organizational Wisdom.”
 Especially significant about this singular honor is that metaphysicians from this Lublin School of Thomism were the ones with whom St. John Paul II had studied and worked to develop the metaphysical principles that he had applied to help cause the decline of Communism in Poland and Eastern Europe!

 Peter Redpath is, also, founder and CEO of the Aquinas School of Leadership, Management, and Organizational Development, LLC; and retired Chair of the graduate concentration in Thomistic Studies/Christian Wisdom at Holy Apostles College and Seminary (Cromwell, CT), which he established in 2014.
-In addition, he is a contributing scholar in the Thomistic Studies graduate program at the University Abat Oliba in Barcelona, Spain.
+In addition, he is a contributing scholar in the Thomistic Studies graduate program at the University Abat Oliba in Barcelona, Spain; Member of the Executive Committee, Officer in Charge of Medieval Christian Philosophy and Academic Liaison to the Holy See for Global Scholarly Publications; Member of the Advisory Board of the Lyceum Institute: https://lyceum.institute.

-Throughout his career, Peter has appeared on panels with, among others, Elliott Abrams, Daniel Bell, Russell Berman, Sissela Bok, Robert Bork, John N. Deely, Jude P. Dougherty, Jean Bethke Elshtain, Amitai Etzione, Thomas Franck, John Lewis Gaddis, William Galston, Robert George, Mary Ann Glendon, John and Russell Hittinger, Leon Klenicki, Paul Oskar Kristeller, Anthony Lewis, Herbert I. London, David Little, John Lukacs, Alasdair MacIntyre, Ralph McInerny, Eric McLuhan, Richard John Neuhaus, Michael Novak, John O’Sullivan, Paul Ricoeur, Joel Rosenthal, Robert Royal, Oscar Schacter, James V. Schall, Richard Schoeck, Donald Schriver, Jr., Paul Sigmund, James Weisheipl, Ken Woodward, and Daniel Yankelovich.
+Throughout his career, Peter has appeared on panels with, among others, Elliott Abrams, Daniel Bell, Russell Berman, Sissela Bok, Robert Bork, John N. Deely, Jude P. Dougherty, Jean Bethke Elshtain, Amitai Etzione, Thomas Franck, John Lewis Gaddis, William Galston, Robert George, Mary Ann Glendon, Curtis L. Hancock, John and Russell Hittinger, Piotr Jaroszynski, Leon Klenicki, Paul Oskar Kristeller, Anthony Lewis, Herbert I. London, David Little, John Lukacs, Alasdair MacIntyre, Ralph McInerny, Eric McLuhan, Richard John Neuhaus, Michael Novak, Fran O'Rourke, John O’Sullivan, Peter Simpson, Paul Ricoeur, Joel Rosenthal, Robert Royal, Oscar Schacter, James V. Schall, Richard Schoeck, Donald Schriver, Jr., Paul Sigmund, James Weisheipl, Ken Woodward, and Daniel Yankelovich.

 Over the years, his scholarly research has been praised by thinkers such as Frederick C. Copleston, Michael Novak, Herbert I. London, Henry B. Veatch, Ralph M. McInerny, Mark Brumley, James V. Schall, and Jude P. Dougherty.